xbase01/GWAS_Analysis_with_BMI_covariate/README.md

 Contact
 -------

-If you have questions or need the .vcf file, please contact Jude Aneke at \[your email here\].
+If you have questions or need the .vcf file, please contact Jude Aneke at \[aneke.d@phystech.edu\].

 License
 -------